From the South:

 The property was in the Allis family for several generations as a working farm.
 The entire hill was open pasture land with excellent views from just about any spot.
 Mr. Allis allowed the public to enjoy the views from the hill; its popularity led him to leave it to the State.
 Today, all that remains as evidence of the farm are many stone walls that crisscross the property.

 The park was developed by the Civilian Conservation Corps (CCC) beginning in 1932.
 They built up the access roads, constructed a massive timber picnic shelter, picnic grounds and a campground.
 The park has undergone several improvements and changes in operations since that time.

-Camping is returning for the 2011 season after a two-year closure.
-Please note some important changes in the campground operation: There are no shower facilities and there is no hot water in the restroom.
-Drinking water is available from two spigots in the campground.
-There will be no regularly scheduled office hours at the park, so campers registering or checking in need to follow posted instructions for self registration.
 Staff is available on a limited basis; please follow all posted instructions at registration kiosk on the front porch of the ranger’s quarters.
 Limited trash service is available, so please minimize the amount of trash you leave behind.
 Hot showers and running water are available.